MicrosoftDocs/azure-devops-docs/docs/report/powerbi/sample-pipelines-outcome-summary.md

 1. Select Power BI Visualization **Donut Chart**.
 1. Add the field "SucceededCount" to **Values**.
-    - Richt-click "SucceededCount" field and ensure **Sum** is selected.
+    - Right-click "SucceededCount" field and ensure **Sum** is selected.
 1. Add the field "FailedCount" to **Values**.
-	  - Richt-click "FailedCount" field and ensure **Sum** is selected.
+	  - Right-click "FailedCount" field and ensure **Sum** is selected.
 1. Add the field "CanceledCount" to **Values**.
-	  - Richt-click "CanceledCount" field and ensure **Sum** is selected.
+	  - Right-click "CanceledCount" field and ensure **Sum** is selected.
 1. Add the field "PartiallySucceededCount " to **Values**.
-    - Richt-click "PartiallySucceededCount " field and ensure **Sum** is selected.
+    - Right-click "PartiallySucceededCount " field and ensure **Sum** is selected.

 Your report should look like this.